MeibomianitisMeibomian gland dysfunction

 - Symptoms of dry eye

-- Slight blurring of vision due to excess oil in tears -- usually cleared by blinking
+- Slight blurring of vision due to excess oil in tears -- most often cleared by blinking

 - Frequent styes